roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

    The two link manipulator.

-The workspace that the arm operates inside is a disk, Figure :numref:`two-link-disk`.
+The workspace that the arm operates inside is a disk, :numref:`two-link-disk`.
 This is a two dimensional workspace.
 The figure indicates the workspace in gray.
 It may also be the case that there is something in the workspace, a workspace obstacle indicated in red.
-This unit has two joints which define a two dimensional configuration space,
+This unit has two joints which define a two dimensional configuration space, :numref:`intro-config-axis`.
-Figure :numref:`intro-config-axis`.
 The dimension of the configuration space is the degrees of freedom, and so this has two degrees of freedom.
 Since the joint is rotary and moving a full :math:`360^\circ` degrees returns you to the same angle, the two